evagabriela/WDI/curriculum/week-01/03-box-model-flexbox/template-lesson.md

 ```

 Our container still looks great!

+**Important Note**
+Padding and Border will increase the width of your element, even if you've *declared* the width.
+In the CSS above, we see the width set to `40em`, and the padding set to `2em`.
+What is the actual width of this element?
+What would the width be if we kept the border declaration?

+- `44em'
+- '44em' + '2px' (We can't calculate without knowing the base size of `em`.)

+This width increase can cause frustration and confusion when we start to create column-based layouts.
+You may want to consider using `box-sizing:border-box;`, which ensures that the width you declare is the final width of the entire element, including content, padding and border.
+Declaring width using the initial `box-sizing` value of `content-box` (this will be applied if you don't call `box-sizing`) means that width determines the width of the content *only*.
+Read more about the `border-box` method [https://www.paulirish.com/2012/box-sizing-border-box-ftw/](here).

 ## Refresher: How Display Affects Spacing & Layout (15 mins)
 We just learned each HTML element gets its own box to live in.
 Cool, right?